gurunandan-bhat/guild/content/guild/members/avinash-singhpal.md

 twitter = 'https://twitter.com/itzmeavinash1'
 +++

 Avinash Singh Pal has been in the media world for almost a decade.
-He is presently working as Senior Correspondent at Bollywood Bubble.
-Previously he has worked for Amar Ujala, Dainik Bhaskar and Hindustan and also been a news anchor and radio jockey in the past.
+He is presently working as Senior Correspondent at Galatta, India.
+Previously he has worked for Amar Ujala, Dainik Bhaskar, Bollywood Bubble and Hindustan and also been a news anchor and radio jockey in the past.